Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis

 Hence, if one can find a value of $y=\log x$ such that all the arguments ($\gamma_k y + {\rm arg}\,a_k)$ of the cosines are close to the integer multiples of $2\pi$, the function $t_k(x)$ could become arbitrarily large.
-This condition, in view of the Kronecker's theorem, could be satisfied if the $\gamma_n$'s would be linearly independent on the rationals\footnote{Such a condition is discussed in detail in \cite{Humphries}.} Assuming to be true, the question is then: how large can $t_K(x)$ be?
-Our expectation, on the statistical analysis performed in the remaining parts of the paper, is that $t_K(x)$ can go {\em at most} as $\sqrt{\log\log x}$.
-For further details on the the expansion (\ref{q_k}) and other properties of the Mertens function we refer the reader to the papers \cite{Ng,Kotnik,Riele2,Pinz} and references therein.
+Indeed this condition could be satisfied if the $\gamma_n$'s would be linearly independent on the rationals.
+Our expectation, on the statistical analysis performed in the remaining parts of the paper, is however that $t_K(x)$ can go {\em at most} as $\sqrt{\log\log x}$.
+For further details on the expansion (\ref{q_k}) and other properties of the Mertens function we refer the reader to the papers \cite{Ng,Kotnik,Riele2,Riele3,Pinz} and references therein.